 * Josue sources his strawberries from the Strawberry Fields farms, and grows violas in his own garden.

 WHY NOT START YOUR OWN EDIBLE FLOWER GARDEN TO ADD SOME GOMA FLAIR TO YOUR SUMMER DESSERT?

-Hear GOMA10 Ambassador Margie Fraser talk about the now famous Wattle Seed Custard dessert.
-Margie Fraser is the Brisbane editor of Vogue Living, Artichoke and Houses, and a writer specialising in design, art and architecture.
+Hear Margie Fraser talk about the now famous Wattle Seed Custard dessert.
+Fraser is the Brisbane editor of Vogue Living, Artichoke and Houses, and a writer specialising in design, art and architecture.
 Fraser has had a long association with QAGOMA and served on the Gallery’s Board of Trustees from 2010-2014.